shubh96git/seat_booking_module/README.md

     - Lock timeout mechanism is used to release locks if the booking is not completed within a specific time window.

   - Custom Lock Management
-    a.
-Designed a lock manager to allow seat unlocking by a different thread (e.g., the confirmation request), since ReentrantLock requires the same thread to unlock.
+    - Designed a lock manager to allow seat unlocking by a different thread (e.g., the confirmation request), since ReentrantLock requires the same thread to unlock.
-    b.
-Lock ownership mapping handled at the application level using session/user identifiers.
+    - Lock ownership mapping handled at the application level using session/user identifiers.

   - Booking Confirmation
-    a.
-On confirmation, the system:
+    - On confirmation, the system:
-    b.
-Validates lock ownership.
+    - Validates lock ownership.
-    c.
-Marks seats as booked in the database.
+    - Marks seats as booked in the database.
-    d.
-Releases seat locks.
+    - Releases seat locks.

   - Concurrency Handling
-    a.
-Handled with Java concurrent collections and atomic operations to ensure thread-safe updates.
+    - Handled with Java concurrent collections and atomic operations to ensure thread-safe updates.
-    b.
-Multiple users can perform seat operations without interfering with each other’s state.
+    - Multiple users can perform seat operations without interfering with each other’s state.

   - Database Persistence
-    a.
-Seat states (available, locked, booked) are persisted in the database.
+    - Seat states (available, locked, booked) are persisted in the database.
-    b.
-Transactions ensure atomic updates during booking.
+    - Transactions ensure atomic updates during booking.

   - Exception and Timeout Handling
-    a.
-Graceful handling of exceptions during lock, unlock, and booking steps.
+    - Graceful handling of exceptions during lock, unlock, and booking steps.
-    b.
-Time-based expiry for stale locks.
+    - Time-based expiry for stale locks.
-    c.
-Simulated Multi-threading Environment for Testing
+    - Simulated Multi-threading Environment for Testing
-    d.
-Used thread pools to simulate multiple users booking seats simultaneously.
+    - Used thread pools to simulate multiple users booking seats simultaneously.

   - Unit tests created to verify thread safety and correctness.